MagSafe (wireless charger): History

 The MagSafe name was first used by Apple for the conductive power connectors of its MacBook lineup, beginning with the 2006 MacBook Pro.
 It began to be phased out upon the release of the 2015 MacBook, which used USB Power Delivery and the USB-C connector for charging.
-MagSafe was discontinued across MacBooks in 2019 but reintroduced with 14-inch and 16-inch MacBook Pro models released in October 2021.
+MagSafe was discontinued across MacBooks in 2019 but reintroduced with 14 in and 16 in MacBook Pro models released in October 2021.

 In 2017, Apple announced AirPower, a wireless charging mat capable of charging an iPhone, AirPods and Apple Watch (which uses a proprietary wireless charging system) simultaneously and the devices could be placed anywhere on the mat.
-However, it was canceled in early 2019 due to overheating issues due to the many overlapping coils.
+However, it was canceled in early 2019 due to overheating issues caused by the many overlapping coils.

 Apple announced MagSafe along with the iPhone 12 series on October 13, 2020, during the “Hi, Speed” Apple Special Event as a universal ecosystem of wireless charging and accessories.
 Apple's chargers based on MagSafe are their first to use the Qi standard, following the development of AirPower.
 The MagSafe receptacle on iPhones, internally called MagSafe Attach, uses magnets to align automatically and attach to a Qi charger, ensuring reliable charging.

 On October 18, 2021, Apple released the 3rd generation AirPods and an updated SKU of AirPods Pro with a bundled MagSafe charging case.

 In 2023, the Wireless Power Consortium announced the Qi2 standard that is based on MagSafe.